pyblosxom/pyblosxom/docs/plugins.rst

-Setting PyBlosxom up to Use Plugins
+Setting PyBlosxom up to use plugins
 ===================================

 There are two properties in your ``config.py`` file that affect the behavior